phat-vtcf/transformers/notebooks/stt/README.md

 ## Installation

-To run the inference reproduction, you first need to install the required dependencies.
+To run the inference reproduction:

+- You first need to install the required dependencies.
 It is recommended to install them in a virtual environment, this can be a [Conda](https://docs.conda.io/en/latest/) or a [Virtualenv](https://virtualenv.pypa.io/en/latest/) environment.

 First install [Pytorch](https://pytorch.org/get-started/locally/) for your OS.

-- M

 Then install the remaining prerequisites: